MAT572: “Online seminar diagrammatic algebra: a prototypical example”

 However, please still register yourself online.

 - Short-term.
-Easy to record lectures $\Rightarrow$ Rewatch the talks anytime, or even of other universities.
+Easy to record lectures $\Rightarrow$ Rewatch the talks anytime, or even from anywhere around the world e.g. other universities.

 - Short-term.
 Improve everyone's technical skills